hemanthk97/ZoomCar/README.txt

-The is hackerearth ZoomCar project chanllenge
+This is hackerearth ZoomCar project chanllenge

 Features asked
 Display all items from API